tusharrrhk/Customer-Retention-Risk-Modeling/README.md

 - Conducting Exploratory Data Analysis (EDA) and statistical significance testing.
 - Engineering behavioral features such as Login Consistency and Spend Efficiency.
 - Handling class imbalance using `class_weight='balanced'` in the classifier.
-- Training and evaluating a Random Forest classification pipeline with GridSearchCV tuning.
+- Training and evaluating a Random Forest classification pipeline with RandomizedSearchCV and GridSearchCV tuning.
 - Delivering threshold-based retention intervention strategies for business stakeholders.

 ---